p058/p058.github.io/_posts/2017-01-07-spark-dataframes.markdown

 ```

-You can always covert a dataframe to RDD, add columns, and switch it back to dataframe but I don't find it to be a very neat way to do it.
+You can always covert a dataframe to RDD, add columns, and switch it back to a dataframe but I don't find it to be a very neat way to do it.

 Thanks for reading.